 A customer may be ordering your signature food item for the first time - you must serve that product with the same consistency that has made your concept a food destination.
-It is difficult to succeed in a crowded foodservice industry with thousands of concepts and specialty food experiences all competing for diners' loyalty.
+It is tough to survive, let alone stand out in a crowded foodservice industry with thousands of concepts and specialty food experiences all competing for diners' loyalty.
 The last thing you need is for a core equipment piece to fail when you need it most.
 A preventative maintenance plan tailored to your equipment lineup should be as important to your operation as sourcing your ingredients, preparing your food, or servicing your customers.